 'Undischarged bankrupt' is a general term used for when a person is bankrupt.
 Bankruptcy is a legal status that offers a person protection from further action against them by creditors (people the person owes money to).
 A person is a 'declared bankrupt' when an actual declaration of bankruptcy has officially been made about them.
 The usual period of bankruptcy is three years.

-Bankruptcy records are publicly accessible on the National Personal Insolvency Index (NPII), so it's possible to check if a person has been declared bankrupt by conducting a Bankruptcy Register Search.
-Fees apply for searching the NPII, but if you're in any doubt do the search.
+Bankruptcy records are publicly accessible on the National Personal Insolvency Index (NPII).
+Check if a person has been declared bankrupt by conducting a Bankruptcy Register Search (fees apply) If you're in any doubt, do the search.